Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/profiling.md

 Profiling is the process of measuring the performance of your game while it is running.
 It allows you to check your optimization points and control that your enhancements make a real difference.

+For a walk-through of the Netcode profiler tool features with Boss Room, see the [Profiler Tool Golden Path](../tutorials/goldenpath_series/gp_profiler_tool.md).

 :::bestpractice Best Practice
 Profile every time you make a new feature or refactor an old one.
 This way you always have a baseline for further optimizations.
 :::